 …..

 To prevent replay of old messages, a strictly-increasing time token is included in the beacon.
 A DEV shall reject as invalid a received beacon with a time token less than or equal to the current time token.
-For HRCP, a DEV shall further check the SFC and the SECID included in the beacon and shall reject as invalid the beacon if the SFC in the beacon is not strictly greater than the last SFC received from that DEV corresponding to the key identified by the SECID.
-The last SFC received shall be only updated after the received integrity code corresponding to the SFC is successfully verified.
+For HRCP, a DEV shall further check the SFC and the SECID included in the beacon and shall reject as invalid the beacon if the SFC value in the beacon is not strictly greater than the last SFC value received from that DEV corresponding to the key identified by the SECID.
+The last SFC value received shall be only updated after the received integrity code corresponding to the SFC value of the received frame or subframe is successfully verified.
 In addition, for non-HRCP, the time token is included in the nonce, as described in 9.2.4, for each secure frame, as described in 6.2, so the integrity check will fail if a frame is replayed in a different superframe.
-For HRCP, a DEV shall check the SFC and the SECID included in each secure frame, and shall reject as invalid the received frame if the SFC in the frame is not strictly greater than the last SFC received from that DEV corresponding to the key identified by the SECID to detect whether the frame is replayed or not.
-The last SFC received shall be only updated after the received integrity code corresponding to the SFC is successfully verified A DEV maintains two values for freshness.
+For HRCP, a DEV shall check the SECID included in each secure frame and the SFC value of each secure frame or subframe, and shall reject as invalid the received frame or subframe if the SFC value corresponding to the frame or subframe is not strictly greater than the last SFC value received from that DEV corresponding to the key identified by the SECID to detect whether the frame or subframe is replayed or not.
+The last SFC value received shall be only updated after the received integrity code corresponding to the SFC value of the received frame or subframe is successfully verified.
+A DEV maintains two values for freshness.
 The CurrentTimeToken is the time token value found in the beacon for the current superframe and is used to protect all messages sent and check all messages received during that superframe.

-For HRCP, the values are used only to check beacon freshness and the SFC is used to check freshness of other frames.
+For HRCP, the values are used only to check beacon freshness and the SFC value is used to check freshness of other frames.
 The LastValidTimeToken is used by the DEV to ensure that the security of the beacons have not been compromised.

 Change the last paragraph in clause 8.3.5 (Secure frame generation) of 802.15.3-2016 as follows: